The Ultimate Guide to Acing Your IB Mock Exams

 1. The Realistic Exam Experience

-The IB doesn't just test your knowledge; it tests your stamina.
+The IB Diploma doesn't just test your knowledge; it tests your stamina.
 Mocks simulate the pressure, the timings, and the mental fatigue of sitting multiple papers over several days.
 This is your chance to get used to that environment, so the real thing feels familiar, not terrifying.

 2. The Ultimate Diagnostic Tool